-Protected characteristic group What do you know4?
-What do people tell you5?
+Protected What do you know 4 ?
+What does this mean - what are the What can you do 7 ? characteristic group What do people tell you 5 ?
 Summary of data and feedback about service users and the wider community/ public Who uses the service?
 Who doesn't and why?
 Feedback/complaints?
-Any differences in outcomes?
-Why?
-What does this mean - what are the potential impacts of the proposal(s) 6 ? - Consider positive and negative impacts - On service users / the public - AND, where relevant, staff if your proposals relate mainly to a staff restructure or reorganisation, you should use the template here What can you do7?
-What reasonable mitigations to reduce or avoid the impact can you propose?
-How will you communicate/engage or provide services differently to create a 'level playing field' - e.g. consultation materials in easy read or hold targeted engagement events If there is no current way of mitigating any negative impacts, clearly state that here and consider other actions you could take in the action plan in section 4. responsibilities that an individual may have.
-Female service users are likely to express a preference for a female care worker particularly if personal care is involved.
+Any differences in potential impacts of the proposal(s) 6 ? - Consider positive and negative impacts - On service users / the public - AND, where relevant, staff if your proposals relate mainly to a staff restructure or reorganisation, you should use the template here What reasonable mitigations to reduce or avoid the impact can you propose?
+How will you communicate/engage or provide services differently to create a 'level playing field' - e.g. consultation materials in easy read or hold targeted engagement events If there is no current way of mitigating any outcomes?
+Why? should use the template nere negative impacts, clearly state that here and consider other actions you could take in the action plan in section 4. likely to express a preference for a female care worker particularly if personal care is involved.
 This can cause issues for care providers who provide support at an individual's home particularly with the present high staff turnover that care providers are experiencing.
 Male service users are less likely to express a preference; however similar issues are experienced when a male worker is required.
-Sexual orientation 15 Any individual may require care and support regardless of their sexual orientation.
+Sexual Any individual may require care and support regardless of their sexual orientation.
 Any individual may work in The care sector induction is part of this Strategy's implementation plan and will train more individuals to be aware of equality and diversity.
-This will have a positive impact when providing care All training Providers used will already have had training in equality, diversity and inclusion that include all protected characteristic groups.
+This will have a positive impact when providing care All training Providers used will already have had training in equality, diversity and inclusion that include all protected characteristic groups. orientation 15 the adult social care sector regardless of their sexual orientation. and support, but will also benefit the community in which these individuals live.
+Participants may more readily engage Monitor profiles of participants and equality strands to ensure awareness of minority group learners engaging with the project.
+This will allow the project to be adapted should any inequalities arise.